Panellus pusillus: Similar species

 The relatives within Panellus genus such as P. stipticus appear very similar.
 Both have white spore prints and similar cap morphology, except P. stipticus has gills instead of pores and has a stronger bioluminescent glow.
 Very closely genetically related to members of Mycena genus.

-Phylogenetically, samples of P. alpinus (Dai 23597 and Dai 23601) formed an independent linage and were related to P. pusillus.
+Phylogenetically, samples of P. alpinus (Dai 23597 and Dai 23601) formed an independent lineage and were related to P. pusillus.
 Morphologically, P. alpinus, P. hispidifavolus, P. luxfilamentus, and P. pusillus share chalky basidiocarps when dry and similar basidiospores (oblong ellipsoid to cylindrical, less than 6 μm in length).

 There is some discussion as to the real identity of Australian Panellus cf pusillus.
 Chew et al. (2015) discussed earlier authors' concerns about morphological anomalies in old world P. pusillus.
 Their own morphological and molecular analyses led them to distinguish their Malaysian specimens from Florida and Louisiana material, describing their form as P. luxfilamentus.
 Without explaining their reasoning, they stated, "Panellus luxfilamentus has been commonly misidentified as Panellus pusillus in Asia, Australia and New Zealand" (p.
 185).
 Whether the Tasmanian form is the same as those found on the mainland, and conspecific with the Malaysian form, is unclear.

 P. pusillus is tetrapolar like its lamellate analog P. stipticus, though it is unknown if all forms of this species are compatible or if intercontinental populations are intercompatible.